Built by Ansh Kamkhalia (backend) and Neil Bajaj (frontend)

 What's next

 I have been working on 3D reconstruction, but it has proved to be extremely difficult, as only a few research papers have successfully pulled it off, that too, with powerful hardware and teams of PhDs.
 Monocular 3D reconstruction is fundamentally ill-posed due to depth ambiguity: a 2D trajectory corresponds to infinitely many 3D trajectories without additional constraints.
 Solving this reliably requires multi-camera systems, stereo vision, or learned depth priors.
-I have began building a frontend in React Native, but it is still far from being complete.

 What we learned